Shovel Knight: Development

+According to Shovel Knight programmer David D'Angelo, Shield Knight was originally supposed to be a princess, as the creators were using NES era damsel-in-distress characters like Roll, Peach, and Zelda as inspirations.
+Originally, due to her lack of character, she was referred to as "Princess MacGuffin" within the development team.
+For the "Body Swap" mode, Yacht Club created male versions of Shield Knight and the Enchantress.
+The "Enchanter" was one of the first body swap concepts Yacht Club explored, and his creation process led to many of the design rules Yacht Club's artists subsequently imposed on themselves.
+The Enchantress' design was inspired by traditional Japanese attire, so Yacht Club initially experimented with kimono and robes for her male counterpart as well.
+When this did not work out, artists moved on to a samurai-inspired design, similar to that of Ganondorf in the Super Smash Bros. series.
+Yacht Club's artists originally explored skirted designs for male Shield Knight, but these did not make the cut.
+Certain ornamental aspects of Shield Knight's armor were removed or reduced in size in order to make the character look more masculine.

-Shovel Knight features a chiptune soundtrack in the style of older video games from the NES era and were composed by Jake Kaufman, with two contributions by Mega Man composer Manami Matsumae.
+Shovel Knight features a chiptune soundtrack in the style of older video games from the NES era composed by Jake Kaufman, with two contributions by Mega Man composer Manami Matsumae.
 The game's soundtrack was released for download via Bandcamp on the same day as the game, as was a rearrangement album.

 Shovel Knight's graphics and music mimic the style of video games from the NES era and shares the NES's limits of color palette (plus four colors) and sprite count.
 This means that larger sprites are superimposed on a black background to limit the onscreen colors to a realistic maximum.
 Other trickery to properly honor the NES limitations include camera shakes that only act on a single axis and a GUI that acts as a background layer instead of being overlaid on top of the gameplay.